AnaAlves451/DevLinks/Readme.md

 ## :memo: License

-This project is under the MIT license.
+This project is under the [MIT License](LICENSE).

+---
+This project was developed during a Rocketseat course.